 The plan.
 Reforms include a cooperation deal with the Barbados exchange and a push to modernise a securities law dating from 1998.

 The Guyana Stock Exchange may be the strangest capital market in the Americas.
-In the country adding oil wealth faster than almost anywhere on Earth, the place to buy and sell shares opens for business exactly one morning a week.
+In a country adding oil wealth faster than almost anywhere on Earth, the place to buy and sell shares opens for business just one morning a week.

 Georgetown, capital of Guyana